tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LessonPlan.md

 * Encourage students to review supplementary resources, to reach out to TAs individually for assistance, and to attend office hours to address any unanswered questions or confusion.

-* Have your TAs keep track of time with the [Time Tracker](TimeTracker.xlsx).

 ### Class Slides and Time Tracker

-* The slides for this lesson can be viewed on Google Drive here: [Lesson 15.1 Slides]().
+The slides for this lesson can be viewed on Google Drive here: [Lesson Slides]().

-* To add the slides to the student-facing repository, download the slides as a PDF by navigating to File, selecting "Download as," and then choosing "PDF document."
+To add the slides to the student-facing repository, download the slides as a PDF by navigating to File, selecting "Download as," and then choosing "PDF document."
 Then, add the PDF file to your class repository along with other necessary files.
-You can view instructions for this here.
+You can view instructions for this [here](https://docs.google.com/document/d/1XM90c4s9XjwZHjdUlwEMcv2iXcO_yRGx5p2iLZ3BGNI/edit?usp=sharing).

-* **Note:** Editing access is not available for this document.
+Note: Editing access is not available for this document.
 If you wish to modify the slides, create a copy by navigating to File and selecting "Make a copy...".

-* The time tracker for this lesson can be viewed here: [Time Tracker](TimeTracker.xlsx).
+The time tracker for this lesson can be viewed here: [Time Tracker.xlsx](TimeTracker.xlsx)

 ---

-### 1. Instructor Do: Welcome Class (5 min)
+### 1. Instructor Do: Welcome Class (10 min)

 In this activity, students are introduced to what algorithmic trading is and why it's useful for FinTech professionals.
 In particular, this section is a key opportunity to build excitement about creating a process to automate trades, evaluate risk, and simplify participation in the market through the execution of a single program.